Philippines votes in polls expected to strengthen Duterte

 - Family politics -

-The 73-year-old hit the campaign trail to get his supporters in the Senate, giving two-hour speeches at late-night rallies and routinely insulting their opponents -- calling one a "faggot" and accusing another of lawyering for communist guerrillas.
+The 74-year-old hit the campaign trail to get his supporters in the Senate, giving two-hour speeches at late-night rallies and routinely insulting their opponents -- calling one a "faggot" and accusing another of working for communist guerrillas.

+There was an early rush to vote when gates opened on Monday

-The results for municipal and city mayors and councils are expected within hours after the polls close at 6:00 pm Monday, with winners for the Senate and congressional seats scheduled to be declared from Friday.
+The results for municipal and city mayors and councils are expected within hours of polls closing at 6:00 pm Monday, with winners for the Senate and congressional seats likely to be declared from Friday.

+Even if the presidential term limit is not lifted, the Duterte family looks well-placed to continue its reign.

 Duterte's use of violence has been controversial in the Philippines